 2.4 164-167 GHz systems

 The 164-167 GHz frequency band is of primary interest to measure N2O, cloud water and ice, rain, CO, and ClO.
+These bands are also used as a reference window for water vapor sounding channels by leveraging their increased sensitivity to surface characteristics.

 Relevant characteristics are given in Tables 44 and 45 of Recommendation ITU-R RS.1861-1, reproduced in Annex 1.